Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Build_a_New_UAN_Image_Using_the_COS_Recipe.md

 After IUF runs these two stages, the UAN CFS configuration will be created, the UAN image will be configured using that configuration, and a UAN BOS session template will be created using the new configuration and image.

-Before using IUF to build a new UAN image from a COS recipe, be sure that the information in the IUF Recipe Variables file (`product_vars.yaml`) and bootprep file (`compute-and-uan-bootprep.yaml`) are correct for the desired UAN CFS configuration and the COS image recipe.
+Before using IUF to build a new UAN image from a COS recipe, be sure that the information in the IUF Recipe Variables file (`product_vars.yaml`) and bootprep file (`compute-and-uan-bootprep.yaml`) are correct for the wanted UAN CFS configuration and the COS image recipe.

 - Example `product_vars.yaml` showing COS and UAN versions and working VCS branches: